 Gee, what a concept.

-I hate you, you unhelpful website and your faceless writers.
+I loathe you, your unhelpful website, and your faceless writers.
 I loathe you.
 I wish your “work” would vanish never to be seen again.
 I wish you would read this and delete your website out of pure embarrassment.
-I wish you had a conscience and were like 1% self aware.
+I wish you had a conscience and were like 1% self-aware.

 If you’re wondering, I have actually gotten 2 sites removed from the search engine because they literally copied my content verbatim and then switched some words around to make it seem like it was theirs.